Nyne.ai API Get API key

 Submit, 202, poll

-A POST to a data endpoint validates your input, reserves credits, and enqueues background work.
-It returns 202 Accepted with a request_id - the enrichment request hash that identifies this one job.
-The result is not in that response; the queue reply carries status: "queued".
+A POST to a data endpoint validates your input, checks account access and available credits when applicable, and enqueues background work.
+It returns 202 Accepted with a request_id that identifies this one job.
+The result is not in that response; the acknowledgement carries a non-terminal status such as queued or processing.

 curl -X POST https://api.nyne.ai/person/enrichment \